studyroom1/Minikeys/README.md

 ### Pilot project searching for BitCoin [minikeys 22 characters](https://en.bitcoin.it/wiki/Mini_private_key_format) on the GPU Cuda.

 - The program is under testing, errors are possible.
-- Many thanks to [PawelGorny](https://github.com/PawelGorny/MinikeyCuda) in the development of the program.
 - Write a checkpoint every minute to a file fileStatus.txt

 Run GPU TEST: ```MinikeyCuda.exe -input test_SkK5VPtmTm3mQKYaJQFRZP.txt -rangeStart SkK5VPtmTm3mQKYaJQ2222```</br>